-- Visa 191 – permanent Residence Skilled Regional Visa is designed for 491 or 494 visa holders who have lived and worked in a designated regional area for at least 3 years and get a taxable income of $53,000 or above.
+- Visa 191 – permanent Residence Skilled Regional Visa is designed for 491 or 494 visa holders who have lived and worked in a designated regional area for at least 3 years.

 - Visa 494 – skilled employer sponsored regional (provisional) visa is applicable for you if you have a regional employer who is willing to sponsor you.
 You must accumulate at least 3 years working as a early childhood teacher and obtain a relevant skills assessment.

 In conclusion, although the entry English requirements seem to be challenging for many international students as they may be required to obtain a relatively higher IELTS score, at 7.5, the early childhood education/teaching course opens a bright future to work and migrate to Australia.
 Graduates are able to apply for a skills assessment straight away after they have finished their early childhood teaching courses.
 They also have multiple PR visa choices to apply for as early childhood teaching is on the skilled list and a high demand job in Australia.